Skip to content

 What to do next:

-• inspect both dataloader and compute signals
+• inspect dataloader, H2D, compute, and wait signals

 • inspect the worst rank and the largest uneven phases